kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 ### Task 5 - Validate the Results of Directory Synchronization

 >**IMPORTANT - PowerShell notice:** This task employs basic PowerShell queries for Groups and Users, which are supported in Microsoft Graph PowerShell.
-Since Microsoft Graph PowerShell is replacing the two older PowerShell modules, MSOnline and Azure Active Directory (Azure AD) PowerShell, you will use Microsoft Graph PowerShell in this task.
+Since Microsoft Graph PowerShell is replacing the two older PowerShell modules, MSOnline and Azure Active Directory (Microsoft Entra ID) PowerShell, you will use Microsoft Graph PowerShell in this task.

 1. You should still be logged into LON-DC1 as the local **adatum\administrator** with a password of **Pa55w.rd.**